oemof/oemof-tabular/docs/usage.rst

 How to create a Datapackage
 -----------------------------

-We adhere to the frictionless `(tabular) datapackage standard  <https://frictionlessdata.io/specs/tabular-data-package/>`_.
+We adhere to the frictionless `(datapackage) datapackage standard  <https://frictionlessdata.io/specs/datapackage-data-package/>`_.
 On top of that structure we add our own logic.
 We require at least two things:

 	1. A directory named *data* containing at least one sub-folder called *elements*